 SMT Assembly or surface mount technology is a method applied to solder SMD (surface mount devices) components to PCBs that ultimately result in compact and small electronic products.
 The SMD components are smaller, lightweight, and can be directly placed and soldered on the same side of the PCB.

-In figure 1 an Atmega-8 with 28-pin dip package and 32-pin TQFP package is shown.
-The SMD component is much smaller as compared to the TQFP package IC and requires smaller height and area to solder.
+Figure 1 shows an Atmega-8 with a 28-pin dip package and 32-pin TQFP package.
+The SMD component is much smaller than the TQFP package IC and requires a smaller height and area to solder.

 Figure 2: Assembled PCB with DIP and equivalent SMD components

 The SMT technology components have replaced their DIP counterparts due to their size and comparable prices.